mosesokemwa/github-org/README.md

 ## adding user to a github organization
-This is my own project for adding multiple suer to a github organization
+This is my own project for adding multiple users to a github organization

 ## Requirements